 - Yellow crowned Canary

-Originally, the entire Kinangop plateau was covered with almost treeless, tussocky grassland, including many tussock bogs in swampy valleys.
+Initially, the whole Kinangop plateau was covered with almost treeless, tussocky grassland, including many tussock bogs in swampy valleys.

 which includes dairy farming, horticultural farming and sheep farming and planting of exotic tree species, such as eucalyptus, cypress, and grevillea

 Rainfall averages around 1000mm per year and peaks during April–May and October but the southern part of the plateau is wetter than the north, which lies in the rain shadow of the Aberdares National Park.